mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/gossip/index.rst

    Again various approaches are possible here.
 We discuss two of them.

    #.
 In the previous exercise, we generated a trace to an ``all_done`` action
       using :ref:`tool-lps2lts`.
-As a breadth first search was used to generate the state space, we know that it is the *shortest trace* to such a state.
-      This trace was of length 7, so no shorter trace is possible.
+The trace comprised six exchanges, so we easily verify that a trace shorter than 7 exchanges to the situation in which all girls know all gossips is possible.

    #.
 The second approach formalises this property using the modal µ-calculus.
       The following, propositional µ-calculus formula